What is cerebral palsy?

 - Behavioral problems.

 Most of the time, a doctor can predict many of the long-term physical effects of CP when a child is 1 to 3 years old.
-But sometimes such predictions are not possible until a child reaches school age when learning, communication skills, and other abilities can be measured.
+But sometimes such predictions aren't possible until a child reaches school age.
+That's when learning, communication skills, and other abilities can be checked.

 Some children need repeated testing that may include:

 - X-rays, to check for loose or dislocated hips.
 Children with CP are usually X-rayed several times during ages 2 to 5.
-A child will also have an X-ray any time he or she complains of hip pain or has other signs of dislocated hips, such as unusual leg or knee movements.
 Spinal X-rays also are done to look for curves in the child's spine (scoliosis).

-- Gait analysis, which helps identify problems and guide treatment decisions.
+- Gait analysis.
+This helps identify problems and guide treatment decisions.

 Specific treatment varies by individual and changes as needed if new issues develop.
 In general, treatment focuses on ways to maintain or improve a person's quality of life and overall health.